• LINE

 My seminar

-This seminar is a seminar on Western history and Western economic history, but we select themes every year with awareness of "past and contemporary dialogue".
-On campus, students will continue to prepare for their graduation thesis while cultivating the basic skills of reading, compiling, and communicating Japanese literature in an easy-to-understand manner.
-It is also important to study outside the university, such as fair trade tours and joint presentations with seminars from other universities.
-We aim to be a seminar where students and faculty members can grow together.
+This is a seminar on Western history and Western economic history, but the theme is selected every year with an awareness of "past and modern dialogue".
+On campus, we will prepare for the graduation thesis while cultivating the basic skills of reading, summarizing, and communicating Japanese literature in an easy-to-understand manner.
+We also value off-campus learning, such as tours of fair trade and joint presentations with seminars from other universities.
+We aim to be a seminar where students and faculty can grow together.

 Others